-You may have heard of the Spoon Theory to explain chronic illness.
+You may have heard of the Spoon Theory by Christine Miserandino to explain chronic illness.
 Spoons symbolize energy used on everyday tasks.
 Healthy people have an unlimited number of spoons to spend throughout the day.
 However, chronically ill people only have a limited number of spoons each day, because chronic illness zaps our energy.
 We learn to spend spoons more carefully, but never have enough.

 MCAS has its own metaphor: The Histamine Bucket.
 Imagine your body is an empty bucket.
 Now imagine adding histamine to the bucket every time you did something.
 Here’s a list of examples that add histamine to the bucket:

 Avoid an overflowing bucket at all costs.
 Too much histamine can cause life-threatening anaphylaxis.
 At the very least, an overflowing bucket could require Epi Pens and an ambulance ride (which is zero fun when your suffocating).

 The emptier your bucket, the better you’ll feel.
 I don’t mean build a blanket fort and never leave.
 I mean prioritize your activities and rest in between.
 Of course, daily medications help too.

 I relate best to a third, more animated analogy.
 It also involves buckets, and Mickey Mouse.
 Yes, I’m talking about the Sorcerer’s Apprentice.